 The Wycombe Wanderers stadium is Adams Park.
 The club moved into this ground in 1990, after leaving Loakes Park, the home of Wycombe Wanderers for 95 years.

 The Wycombe Wanderers stadium capacity currently stands at 12,284.
-This makes Adams Park one of the largest in League Two.
+This makes Adams Park one of the largest in League One.
 Wasps Rugby Club also played at this ground, from 2002 to 2014, and Reading Women have played at Adams Park since the 2016 season.

 The majority of Wycombe Wanderers supporters hail from the town of High Wycombe and other parts of Buckinghamshire.
 There are a number of Wycombe Wanderers supporters clubs up and down the country, including the Wycombe Wanderers Supporters’ Trust who are currently the owners of Wycombe Wanderers Football Club.